 - Do your personal stories of giving portray a depth of generosity?
 If not, why not?
 Is there a way to reframe those stories so that they do?

 - Are there ever limits to what you can or should give in a particular situation?
 Do your personal giving stories reflect any tension about this question?

 Description of Activity

-One of our deepest spiritual practices is the giving of time, talent and treasure in support of our most deeply held values.
+One of our deepest spiritual practices is the giving of time, talent, and treasure in support of our most deeply held values.

 After five minutes, ask participants to move into groups of three.
-Direct triads to allow each person, in turn, to share some of their reflections before in the group engages in conversation.
+Direct triads to allow each person, in turn, to share some of their reflections before the group engages in conversation.

 - How is making a financial gift an act of faith?